SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 <br />

 A Package is a versioned Project that can be shared across teams.
 As such, a Package can contain Pipeline templates, [custom Gems](/docs/package-hub/package-builder/gem-builder.md), functions, subgraph templates, etc - a reusable version of everything a Project contains.
 Package dependencies allow us to re-use components so we don’t have to rebuild them.
-The coding community has been using packages for ages, and finally the low-code community can take advantage of the same idea.
+The coding community has been using packages for ages, and finally the non-coding data practitioners can take advantage of the same idea.
 Packages are shareable within and across teams.
 For extra visibility, the Package Hub is a curated selection of Packages that your teams create and publish for other users to leverage.

 Just include a Package as a dependency to take advantage of its contents.
 See the sections below for step-by-step instructions on how to [use](/docs/package-hub/package-hub.md#use-a-package), [build](/docs/package-hub/package-hub.md#build-a-package), and [share](/docs/package-hub/package-hub.md#share-a-package) Packages.
 For those looking for a deeper dive on building packages, see the [Package Builder](/docs/package-hub/package-builder/package-builder.md) page.